Joseph7e/Mitobin/README.md

 ## GENBANK refseq mitochondrial genomes

-mitobin.py will install this database natively if no reference file exists so no need to worry. we got you.
-It basically just download all the genbank files from ftp://ftp.ncbi.nlm.nih.gov/refseq/release/mitochondrion/ and converts them to mitobin FAA and FNA files.
+mitobin.py will install this database natively if no reference file exists.
+It will basically just download all the genbank files from ftp://ftp.ncbi.nlm.nih.gov/refseq/release/mitochondrion/ and converts them to mitobin FAA and FNA files.

 ## Some nematode specific databases.